-1. Getting the initial chess rating in FIDE may be easy, but the procedures of getting the initial FIDE rating will take some time.
-First you must participate in any official chess tournament which is recognized by FIDE (World Chess Organization).
+1. Getting the initial chess rating in FIDE may be easy, but the procedures of getting it will take some time.
+First you must participate in any official chess tournament which is recognized by FIDE (World Chess Federation).

 2. Not all chess tournaments allow the unrated chess players to participate in.
 Usually, the allowed tournaments for the unrated chess players are marked as "Open".
 On this issue, you can contact your local chess club or find a tournament via Internet.

-3. After you have finished your 1st chess tournament (event), the tournament organizers will send to FIDE the Tournament Results Table.
-FIDE recalculates your results and may assign and publish your initial rating or may not, depending on the results.
+3. After you have finished your first chess tournament (event), the tournament organizer will send the Tournament Results Table to FIDE.
+After receiving the Table, FIDE will check and recalculate your results and may assign and publish your initial rating or may not - it depends on your play.

-4. One chess tournament may be enough to get the initial rating.
-If not, FIDE may "accumulate" the results for 2, 3, or even more tournaments counting them as one long tournament (event) and then assign the initial rating.
+• One chess tournament may be enough to get the initial rating.
+If not, FIDE may "accumulate" your results for 2, 3, or even more tournaments counting them as one long tournament (event) and then assign the initial rating.

-• all games, with rated and unrated opponents, are counted in the round Robin tournament.
-Example of round Robin tournament: 9 players, 9 tours; you will play with all the players one by one.
+• all games are counted, with rated and unrated opponents, in the round Robin tournament.
+Example of round Robin tournament: 9 players, 9 tours; you play with all players one by one.
 FIDE requirements for round Robin tournament: at least one-third of the players must be rated; if 10 players, 4 must be rated.

 • if you score 0 or 0.5 in the first game, it will be disregarded.

-• If you, as unrated player, score less than 1 point in your first rated event, or if you play fewer than 3 rated opponents in any event, your score will be disregarded.
+• If you score less than 1 point in your first rated event, or if you play with fewer than 3 rated opponents in any event, your score will be disregarded.

 • Then FIDE calculates the average rating of your opponents.
-In round Robin tournament (your games with rated and unrated players are counted) the Opponents' Average is calculated by the special formula.
+In round Robin tournament (all your games are counted) the Opponents' Average is calculated by the special formula.
 In Swiss or team tournament (only your games with rated players are counted) the Opponents' Average is the average of your rated opponents.

 • if you score 50%, then your initial rating will be equal to your Opponents' Average.